Black residents allege discrimination at film studio town

-The Town at Trilith sits across the street from Trilith Studios, which was known as Pinewood Atlanta Studios before it was bought by the family trust of Dan Cathy, chairman of fast-food giant Chick-Fil-A. The fast-growing community already has about 300 homes and about 1,000 residents, the lawsuit says.
+The Town at Trilith sits across the street from Trilith Studios, which was known as Pinewood Atlanta Studios before it was bought by the family trust of Dan Cathy, chairman of fast-food giant Chick-fil-A. The fast-growing community already has about 300 homes and about 1,000 residents, the lawsuit says.

-The five Black current and former residents allege in the lawsuit filed Wednesday that they experienced racial discrimination by the development’s management and faced retaliation when they tried to raise concerns.
+The five current and former residents allege they experienced racial discrimination by the development’s management and faced retaliation when they tried to raise concerns, according to the lawsuit filed Wednesday in Fulton County Superior Court.

-Filed in Fulton County Superior Court, the lawsuit alleges violations of the Georgia Fair Housing Act by Trilith Studios, Trilith Development and two homeowner associations.
-Trilith Studios and Trilith Development did not immediately respond Thursday to requests for comment.
+The suit alleges violations of the Georgia Fair Housing Act by Trilith Studios, Trilith Development and two homeowner associations.

+Trilith Development said in a statement that it is “committed to a living and working environment where everyone feels welcome and that they belong.”
+Despite ongoing efforts to address concerns that have been shared, the statement says, “some have publicly portrayed a narrative that differs from the many experiences occurring daily in our community.”

+Trilith Studios said in a statement that the five residents never had an employment or other relationship with the studios.
+Both the studio and the development company said they will address the lawsuit’s claims “in the appropriate forum.”

-The Town at Trilith and Trilith Studios in Fayetteville, about 25 miles south of downtown Atlanta, are presented as being “an open inclusive, diverse community for all types of people,” a reputation bolstered by partnerships with companies like Disney, Marvel and Netflix, which “espouse and promote values of openness, diversity and inclusion,” the lawsuit says.
-But the “lived reality at Trilith has been one of racial discrimination,” the residents who are suing say.
+The Town at Trilith and Trilith Studios are presented as being “an open inclusive, diverse community for all types of people,” the lawsuit says.
+That reputation is bolstered by partnerships with companies like Disney, Marvel and Netflix, which “espouse and promote values of openness, diversity and inclusion,” the suit adds.
+But the “lived reality at Trilith has been one of racial discrimination,” the residents who filed the suit allege.

-Lawyer Michael Jo’el Smith said his clients want to recover damages for harm done and to expose hypocrisy of the studio.
+Lawyer Michael Jo’el Smith said his clients want to recover damages for harm done and to expose the hypocrisy of the studio in Fayetteville, about 25 miles south of downtown Atlanta.

-“Trilith gives lip service to say they value these principles of diversity that attract these Black stories to be produced at their studio while at the same time not caring about the actual lives of Black people that are there living in that town,” Smith told The Associated Press.
+“Trilith gives lip service to say they value these principles of diversity that attract these Black stories to be produced at their studio, while at the same time not caring about the actual lives of Black people that are there living in that town,” Smith told The Associated Press.

 Aubrey and Pamela Williams were among the earliest residents, arriving in 2018 and hoping it would be a nurturing environment where they could heal after the loss of their 21-year-old son.
 They participated in community events, volunteered and were featured in promotional videos to attract new residents, they said in a phone interview.